 “Iceland” and “cuisine” aren’t two words you would automatically think to put together.
 And it’s true, the country’s cuisine certainly doesn’t have the cache of France, Italy, or Spain.
 But among Nordic countries, Iceland offers a surprisingly sophisticated food scene, particularly in the tiny capital, Reykjavik.

 Once you’ve tried some of Iceland’s delicacies, put your palate to the test at Dill.
-With a focus on ” new Nordic cuisine”, Dill offers set menus ranging from three to seven courses, priced from 5400 to 9500 ISK per person.
+With a focus on ” new Nordic cuisine”, Dill offers set menus ranging from three to seven courses.
 The chef takes traditional recipes and adds a modern gastronomic twist, using only local and seasonal items in the constantly-changing menu.

 Other food experiences you won’t want to miss in Reykjavik include the aforementioned skyr – a high-protein, virtually fat-free yogurt that comes in a variety of flavors (and is used in Iceland in dips, ice cream and desserts) and sold at every grocery store – as well as the famous Icelandic hot dogs.
 Some traveling foodies may turn their noses up at the idea of traveling thousands of miles to try a country’s hot dogs, but it would be a shame to visit Iceland and not try what is practically the country’s national food.
 The hot dogs in Iceland are made with lamb and topped with a combination of fresh and fried onions, ketchup, and remolaði, a mayonnaise-based sauce with sweet relish.
 You’ll find them all over the country, and at around $2 USD each, they’re a cheap way to experience one of Iceland’s favorite foods.

 About this week’s guest writer